rjshap/AutoSharesAPI/user-guide/web-terminal/user-widgets/account-information.md

 ### Trade Data Balance

 Trade data balance is a parameter that is retrieved daily from the clearing firm but is not used in our platform in any capacity.
-You may encounter it in the API and in the `Account Info` widget of the web terminal, but it doesn't affect anything as far as ETNA Trader is concerned.
+You may encounter it in the API and in the `Account Info` widget of the web terminal, but it doesn't affect anything as far as AutoShares is concerned.